Neurological Surgery Residency

 The Corewell Health – Grand Rapids/Michigan State University Neurological Surgery Residency is committed to producing highly qualified neurosurgeons who have the confidence to undertake their craft of clinical decision-making and surgical expertise with distinction.
 The program is currently a seven-year program with access to all neurosurgical sub-specialties.

 Training is conducted at Butterworth Hospital, Blodgett Hospital, and Helen DeVos Children’s Hospital.
-A large array of technical assets in both diagnostic and therapeutic domains, coupled with the clinical expertise of specialty-focused staff, serve to supplement the training experience to prepare trainees for future practice
+A large array of technical assets in both diagnostic and therapeutic domains, coupled with the clinical expertise of specialty-focused staff, serve to supplement the training experience to prepare trainees for future practice.

 Our program, your future

+The department of neurological surgery consists of 17 senior surgeons.
+These surgeons are sub-specialized in the major neurosurgical fields, including neuro-oncology, functional, pediatric, vascular (open and endovascular), and spine.
+They are supported by 18 APPs and a large body of technical staff.
 Our hospitals are equipped with the latest neurosurgical technologies, advancing the training of our residents and providing the highest quality of care for our patients.
-These include: iMRI, hybrid angiographic suites, Leica and Zeiss operating microscopes, ROSA and Mazor robotic systems, Storz Neuroendoscopic system, Visualase LITT, NICO Myriad/Brain Path, O-arm, Starfix and Leksell stereotactic frames, Clearpoint system, StealthStation navigation systems, Artis Q biplane systems, Novalis Tx stereotactic radiosurgery system, and 3D exoscope system.
+These include: iMRI, hybrid angiographic suites, Leica and Zeiss operating microscopes, ROSA and Mazor robotic systems, Storz Neuroendoscopic system, Visualase LITT, NICO Myriad/Brain Path, O-arm, Starfix and Leksell stereotactic frames, Clearpoint system, StealthStation navigation systems, Artis Q biplane systems, Novalis Tx stereotactic radiosurgery system, focused ultrasound, and 3D exoscope system.

-The Department of Neurological Surgery is a subsidiary of the Corewell Health Department of Clinical Neurosciences which incorporates neurology, neurosurgery, physical medicine and rehabilitation, neuropsychology, clinical psychology, and pain management and has over 150 senior faculty and advanced practice providers.
+The department of neurological surgery is a subsidiary of the Corewell Health Department of Clinical Neurosciences, which incorporates neurology, neurosurgery, physical medicine and rehabilitation, neuropsychology, clinical psychology, and pain management, and has over 150 senior faculty and advanced practice providers.
 Several programs constitute the department – oncology, vascular, epilepsy, spine, movement disorder, neuromuscular, behavioral/cognitive, and immunological – bringing together an interdisciplinary team to manage conditions with the relevant expertise.

+The department of neurological surgery consists of 17 senior surgeons.
+These surgeons are sub-specialized in the major neurosurgical fields, including neuro-oncology, functional, pediatric, vascular (open and endovascular), and spine.
+They are supported by 18 APPs and a large body of technical staff.
 Our hospitals are equipped with the latest neurosurgical technologies, advancing the training of our residents and providing the highest quality of care for our patients.
-These include: iMRI, hybrid angiographic suites, Leica and Zeiss operating microscopes, ROSA and Mazor robotic systems, Storz Neuroendoscopic system, Visualase LITT, NICO Myriad/Brain Path, O-arm, Starfix and Leksell stereotactic frames, Clearpoint system, StealthStation navigation systems, Artis Q biplane systems, Novalis Tx stereotactic radiosurgery system, and 3D exoscope system.
+These include: iMRI, hybrid angiographic suites, Leica and Zeiss operating microscopes, ROSA and Mazor robotic systems, Storz Neuroendoscopic system, Visualase LITT, NICO Myriad/Brain Path, O-arm, Starfix and Leksell stereotactic frames, Clearpoint system, StealthStation navigation systems, Artis Q biplane systems, Novalis Tx stereotactic radiosurgery system, focused ultrasound, and 3D exoscope system.

-The Department of Neurological Surgery is a subsidiary of the Corewell Health Department of Clinical Neurosciences which incorporates neurology, neurosurgery, physical medicine and rehabilitation, neuropsychology, clinical psychology, and pain management and has over 150 senior faculty and advanced practice providers.
+The department of neurological surgery is a subsidiary of the Corewell Health Department of Clinical Neurosciences, which incorporates neurology, neurosurgery, physical medicine and rehabilitation, neuropsychology, clinical psychology, and pain management, and has over 150 senior faculty and advanced practice providers.
 Several programs constitute the department – oncology, vascular, epilepsy, spine, movement disorder, neuromuscular, behavioral/cognitive, and immunological – bringing together an interdisciplinary team to manage conditions with the relevant expertise.

 • Corewell Health Grand Rapids Hospitals Blodgett Hospital - site for the majority of elective spine surgery